 Stop smoking.
 Stop drinking.
 Stop swearing.
-Dress modestly.
-Stop sleeping around.
+Dress modestly, or at least dress like us.
 Stop all the big obvious sin.

 It’s over concern for the outer appearance or lifestyle of a person.
 It’s legalism.
 It’s religion.
 It’s mans anti-dote to the sin problem in the world.
 Fix yourself.
 Fix your appearance.
 Live by the rules.
 Use our formula.
 Strive to be better.
 All the while, the inner world remains untouched, unchanged.